nurollinsiii/nurollinsiii/README.md

-- 👋 Hi, I’m @nurollinsiii
+- 👋 Hi, I’m Neal Rollins
-- 👀 I’m interested in poking things and breaking them
+- 👀 I’m interested in poking things and breaking them, mostly
-- 🌱 I’m currently learning letters
+- 🌱 I’m currently learning anything that makes life easier with automation
-- 💞️ I’m looking to collaborate on yes
-- 📫 How to reach me also yes
-- Looking forward to breaking shit in your Enviornment
+- Looking forward to breaking things in your Enviornment
 - Run at your own risk
 <!---
 nurollinsiii/nurollinsiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.